 Name Role Email Phone #

 Day to meet: Time:

-Location: Location:
+Location:

-Dates to present to fac Dates to present to faculty:
+Dates to present to faculty:

 Activity 3: Working Agreements = Norms

 Reflect on the professional behaviors that characterize efficient and effective meetings you have attended.
 What working agreements will support your team's work and heighten your productivity?
 Put a star next to the one that you think will be most useful for keeping the team moving forward.